playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-intro-to-components/index.md

 - Styling — How does the app look visually?
 - Structure — How is the app laid out?

-While the mockup above does a decent job at displaying things structurally, let's look at what the app looks like structurally:
+While the mockup above does a decent job of displaying things structurally, let's look at what the app looks like structurally:

 ![The same mockup of the file list but with everything greyed out and showing just blocks](./after_html.png)